epicyclic-dev/nice-data/readme.md

 A string value is very similar to a scalar value, except that it is started by a leader character sequence and ended with trailer character sequence.
 Strings may be spread across multiple lines (here, we call each line a string fragment), and each fragment must start with a leader and end with the trailer.
 Strings fragments respect leading whitespace (after the leader sequence), unlike scalars.
 The trailer may be used to include trailing whitespace in a fragment.
 Comments may be interspersed between the fragments that compose a string (demonstrated below).

 The string leader sequence consists of an ASCII character followed by a single ASCII space.
 The space must be omitted if the fragment contains no other characters (because otherwise it would be trailing whitespace, which is forbidden).
-The leader sequence defines how the lines of the string are concatenated together, as follows:
+The leader sequence defines how the fragments of the string are concatenated together, as follows:

 - `| ` specifies that this fragment of the string should be directly concatenated onto the previous fragment.